Opodo is now available in the following countries:

 Which airports have flights between Paris and London?

-The main airport route flying between Paris and London is: Orly (ORY) to London City (LCY).
+The main airport route flying between Paris and London is: Orly (ORY) to Gatwick (LGW).
 This route is covered by the following airline(s):

-• Alternatively, you can find Paris - London flights between Charles De Gaulle (CDG) to Heathrow (LHR) with the following airline(s) flying the route: Air France.
+Alternatively, you can find Paris - London flights between Charles De Gaulle (CDG) to Southend (SEN) with the following airline(s) flying the route: Easyjet.

-Airlines with indirect flights from Paris to London are:
+Which are the airlines with flights from Paris to London?

-Airlines with indirect flights from Paris to London are:
+Airlines with direct flights departing from Paris to London are:

-• Lufthansa, stoping in Frankfurt for 60 minutes minimun.
+Lufthansa, stopping in Frankfurt for 60 minutes minimum.

 • Swiss International Air Lines, with 60 minutes scale in Frankfurt.